New York Needs Clear Statewide BYO Rights, Not a Weak Patchwork Law

 -

 Microplastics, PFAS, and other hazardous chemicals in single-use containers threaten the health of all New Yorkers—especially when exposed to heat, grease, or acidity.
 A growing body of scientific research shows the risks posed by microplastics, PFAS, and other chemicals commonly found in single-use containers.
-BYO (Bring Your Own) practice is a simple, safe and cost-free solution for consumers, supported by governments around the world.
+BYO (Bring Your Own) practice is a simple, safe and cost-free solution for consumers,supported by governments around the world.

 We share a common goal: a healthier, more sustainable New York.
 Expanding BYO rights is a meaningful, low-cost policy that empowers consumers and supports climate and public health objectives.
 We respectfully urge you to take this next step.

-Please also read our op-ed on Albany's Times Union (September 16, 2025).
+Please also read our op-ed on Albany's Times Union (September 16, 2025) and Adirondack Daily Enterprise (October 25, 2025).

 See answers to common questions here.